Table of Contents Show

 5. Doja Cat

-Amala Ratna Zandile Dlamini, famously known as Doja Cat, is a biracial American singer, songwriter, and rapper.
-She was born on 21st October 1995 and raised in Los Angeles.
-As a teenager, she began making and releasing her music on platforms like Soundcloud, and now, at the age of 26, she is one of the most successful female singers.
+As a teenager, she began making and releasing her music on platforms like Soundcloud, and now, at 26, she is one of the most successful female singers.
 She has dominated the genres of R&B, pop, and hip-hop.
 She has been nominated in three categories for a Grammy award in 2020 but unfortunately could not take home any.

 Her songs are often found dominating the pop charts.
 Her most recent album, Planet Her, took the world by storm.
 She currently has over 56 million monthly listeners on Spotify, with her most famous songs being Woman, Need to Know, Say So, Kiss Me More (feat.
 SZA), and Get Into It (Yuh).
-She has a magnetic stage presence, and millions of her performances are adored by her.
+She has a magnetic stage presence and adores millions of her performances.

 6. Jorja Smith

-Jorja Alice Smith is a British female vocalist who has been called the new voice of homegrown R&B. She was born on 11th June 1997 and had been writing songs since the mere age of 11.
+Jorja Alice Smith is a British female vocalist called the new voice of homegrown R&B. She was born on 11th June 1997 and has been writing songs since age 11.
 Record producer Guy Moot discovered this sensation in 2012 after Jorja’s friend uploaded her cover to YouTube.

 7. Toni Braxton

-One of her most recent outstanding career achievements was being declared a national hero by her birth country Barbados after it cut ties with the British empire.
-With at least 41 awards to her name, she can certainly be considered one of, if not the most awarded female artist.
-Her most famed songs include Umbrella, Don’t Stop The Music, and Work.
+One of her most recent outstanding career achievements was being declared a national hero by her birth country, Barbados after it cut ties with the British Empire.
+With at least 41 awards, she can certainly be considered one of the most awarded, if not the most, female artists.
+Her most famed songs include Umbrella, Don’t Stop The Music and Work.

 9. Teyana Taylor